Mary Trump interview: From 2024 predictions to Donald’s psychological deterioration

 “Interfering with a peaceful transfer of power is obviously bad, as is undermining the legitimacy of the incoming administration… but who knows what other kind of smash-and-grab activities he’s going to engage in?” she said at the time.

-But when asked about his most recent outbursts by The Independent, she wasn’t immediately aware of it because she doesn’t pay nearly as much attention to what her uncle says on a daily basis.
+But when asked by The Independent about his most recent outbursts, she wasn’t immediately aware of it because she doesn’t pay nearly as much attention to what her uncle says on a daily basis.

 “I typically don’t ever seek him out,” she said.
 “And since he cancelled his temper tantrum at Mar-a-Lago, I just assumed – well, why would I assume he was going to do the smart thing and keep his mouth shut?”